deco3500/sidechat/README.md

 ## Naming Conventions

+Thanks to the use of use GitHub, complicated date/time naming conventions are unnecessary, however all files will be named consisely, and in a manner that immediately makes it clear what that file is responsible for.

 * Database Tables must be **pluralized snake_case**
 * Database Columns must be **snake_case**
 * Class Constants must be declared in **StudlyCaps**